Jonathan Higgins: Fictional character biography

 Higgins is well versed in both armed and unarmed (kung fu) combat techniques.
 He expresses fondness for older British Army weaponry such as the Sten and Sterling submachine guns, although he is more than capable of using modern weaponry such as the Heckler & Koch MP5.
 There is a small collection of weaponry (mostly pistols and shotguns) at the estate that he and Magnum have use of as needed.
 Occasional episodes show Higgins utilizing less common weapons, such as a 19th-century brass cannon and a samurai sword.
 Like Magnum, he does not make a habit of carrying a gun.

 In regard to his personal life, Higgins was once nearly engaged to be married; years later his old flame visits him in Hawaii.
 He described her as being built like the Prince Albert Memorial.

 Higgins is the estate manager for Robin Masters's beachfront estate on Oahu, called "Robin's Nest".
 The rich, eccentric (and perpetually travelling) Masters was largely an offstage character on the show, though frequently referred to.
 After Orson Welles (who voiced Robin Masters) died, the show's writers decided to have Thomas Magnum, a private investigator and Head of Security for Robin's Nest, begin to suspect Higgins is Robin Masters.
 This took some retconning, as Higgins had previously been shown alone in a room conversing on a speakerphone with Masters.
 There were numerous other prior examples of Masters being a different person from Higgins, but Magnum came to suspect these were staged with the help of an actor hired by Higgins to portray "Masters".
-The idea that Higgins could secretly be Masters became a long running gag in the series after Thomas told his friends Theodore "T.C."
-Calvin, and Orville "Rick" Wright about his idea.
+The idea that Higgins could secretly be Masters became a long running gag in the series after Thomas told his friends T.C. and Rick about his idea.

 In the final episode of the series, Higgins tells Magnum that he really is Robin Masters.
 However, Higgins later recants at Rick's wedding.